ttg44/ttg44/README.md

 ### 1. Introduction

-Communications Strategy Centre UK (CSC) is committed to protecting the privacy and personal data of researchers, contributors, collaborators, professional contacts, website visitors, and individuals whose information may be processed through activities conducted under The Table.
-[UK].
+The Table.
+[UK] is committed to protecting the privacy and personal data of researchers, contributors, collaborators, professional contacts, website visitors, and individuals whose information may be processed through research, publishing, and associated activities.

 The Table.
 [UK] undertakes independent research, analysis, publication, and documentation activities involving technology, politics, communications, and society.